Racetrack Playa: Features

 During the bimodal rainy season (summer and especially winter) a shallow cover of water deposits a thin layer of fine mud on and between the polygons of Racetrack.
 Heavier winter precipitation temporarily erases them until spring when the dry conditions cause new mud cracks to form in the place of the old cracks.
 Sandblasting wind continually helps to round the edges of exposed polygons.
 Annual precipitation is 3 to 4 in and ice cover can be 1 to 2.5 in thick.
 Typically only part of the playa will flood in any given year.

 The Racetrack was vandalised in late 2016.

 A portion of the playa's shoreline indicates ice activity, notably on the east side of the southernmost arm.
 A pavement of angular rock fragments and periodic alignments of bigger stones reveal little ice ramparts.
 Stone traces and ridges near the shore suggest ice thrusting and shearing.

 Despite its thin grain, the pavement has closely matched parts that provide a mosaic-like effect.
 The pavement is lined with faint stone footprints, mostly to the northeast.
 Although modest, ice ramparts rise a few inches above the chip pavement.
 Ice along the beach seemed to be thrusting and shearing, with stones periodically scouring windows in the pavement.

-Racetrack Playa's distinctive traits, including its low precipitation, large clay surface, and indications of ice action along the shore, add to its remarkable natural landscape.
+Racetrack Playa's traits, including its low precipitation, large clay surface, and indications of ice action along the shore, add to its natural landscape.